Introduction

 - Limited features in the free plan

-- May not scale well for larger teams.
+- Free plan does not scale well for large teams.

 Paid solutions for small to medium businesses